-While it seems naive to think that one meeting would set right everything that went wrong over time, it atleast acts as an alibi for us to let go and move on.
-It’s our way of having checked these people off our lists so we never think about them again.
+While it seems naive to think that one meeting would set right everything that went wrong over time, it at least acts as an alibi for us to let go and move on.
+It’s our way of having checked these people off our lists so we never have to think about them again.

 Performing last rights at a funeral is also some sort of a closure, so you can move on with life without the person who just died.
 I’ve always tried my best to attend funerals of people I’ve even briefly known because it helps imprint a last memory of them in my mind.
 It allows me a chance to quietly reminisce all the good times with them and selectively preserve only the best memories with them.
 On a less morbid note, I wish we had funerals for the death of romantic relationships too, just so we could think fondly of even the ugly times in our lives.

 So my advice is, if you can’t find that closure with someone else, you better find it on your own.
 But remember, just because you or someone else didn’t write an ending, doesn’t mean your love story is still alive.
-But the truth is that your story has been abandoned, you won’t accept it and that’s why you continue to long for someone else to force an ending on you.
+Your story has been abandoned, but you won’t accept it.
+That’s why you continue longing for someone else to force an ending for you.